+2,247

-2,247 RURAL RESIDENT SURVEY RESPONDENTS
+RURAL RESIDENT

+SURVEY

+RESPONDENTS

+43

+VOLUNTEER-BASED

-VOLUNTEER-BASED PARKS AND RECREATION ORGANIZATIONS
+PARKS AND RECREATION

+ORGANIZATIONS

+PARTNER INTERVIEWS

-10 PARTNER INTERVIEWS (PROVINCE AND ORGANIZATIONS)
+(PROVINCE AND

+ORGANIZATIONS)

-Staff have undertaken two years of community engagement, research, and analysis, to inform a draft Rural Recreation Strategy that considers the unique identities, assets, and barriers of individual rural communities across the municipality.
-The draft strategy is guided by a rural equity lens that will require staff to consider context-sensitive and culturally relevant approaches to recreation service delivery in rural areas and prioritizes communities facing the greatest socioeconomic and travel barriers to participating in recreation.
+Halifax Regional Municipality Strategic Performance Report 2021/22 23 Halifax Regional Municipality Strategic Performance Report 2021/22 guided by a rural equity lens that will require staff to consider context-sensitive and culturally relevant approaches to recreation service delivery in rural areas and prioritizes communities facing the greatest socioeconomic and travel barriers to participating in recreation.
 Further, the draft strategy relies on the philosophy of asset-based community development and building partnerships with other levels of governments and arms-length organizations.
-The Rural Recreation Strategy will provide strategic actions over a fiveyear period, to ensure that there will be innovative opportunities for parks and recreation service delivery, and equitable access to indoor and outdoor parks and recreation facilities for lifelong participation in vibrant and healthy communities.
+The Rural Recreation Strategy will provide strategic actions over a five-year period, to ensure that there will be innovative opportunities for parks and recreation service delivery, and equitable access to indoor and outdoor parks and recreation facilities for lifelong participation in vibrant and healthy communities.
 The strategy will be presented to Community Planning and Economic Development (CPED) Committee and Regional Council in early 2023.

-ONE RECREATION \checkmark
+ONE RECREATION